filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/actors-and-contracts/index.md

 For those familiar with the Ethereum virtual machine (EVM), _actors_ work similarly to [smart contracts](#smart-contracts).
 In the Filecoin network, there are two types of actors:

-- [_Built-in actors_](#built-in-actors): Hardcoded programs similar to Eth smart contracts that run the Fil blockchain, written ahead of time by network engineers
+- [_Built-in actors_](#built-in-actors): Hardcoded programs, written ahead of time by network engineers that run the Filecoin blockchain,

 - _User actors_: code that any developer can write and deploy to the Filecoin network using the FVM, otherwise known as a smart contract.